duke-interactive-graphics/Interactive-Graphics-Critical-Code/_docs/schedule/week_14.md

 ### Extension

-Do you intend to extend a piece that you've created throughout the semester?
-What elements are you adding or subtracting from the previous piece?
+How did you extend a piece that you've created throughout the semester?
+What elements  did you add or subtract from the previous piece?
 How do these extensions/subtractions further develop the conceptual and interactive elements of your work?

 <img src="{{ "/images/art/previous_piece.png" | prepend: site.baseurl }}{{ img }}" alt="">